danmaz74/ABalytics/readme.md

 ABalytics.js: pure js + Google Analytics A/B testing
 ====================================================================

-This pure javascript library allows you to do simple A/B testing working only client-side.
-All data is registered as custom variables in your website Google Analytics profile, so you don't need to configure anything server side.
+This pure javascript library allows you to do simple A/B testing working only on your client-side code.
+All data is registered as custom variables in your website Google Analytics profile, so **you don't need to configure anything server side**.

 Features
 --------